Designing For & With

 Pros:

-• Solves the privacy issue.
+• Solves the privacy issue of last idea.

 Cons: